Interview with Harry Inkpen

 Description

 Harry Inkpen joined Bomber Command in November 1944 and flew 33 operations on Mosquitoes as a pilot on 162 Squadron.
-Tells of how, in his view, his squadron had more losses because of bad weather conditions than because of encounters with the enemy.
+Harry tells of how, in his view, his squadron suffered more losses due to bad weather conditions than encounters with the enemy.
 He flew 17 operations to Berlin and talks about the German defences and searchlight organisation.
-Recounts a harrowing experience of the aircraft’s engines suddenly stopping while returning from Berlin.
-Tells of aircrew superstitions: he wore his father’s ring as a lucky charm; his navigator carried a silk petticoat.
-Remembers being caught in fog returning from an operation and managing to land thanks to FIDO.
-Recounts travelling to Canada and America, where was trained as a pilot.
-Mentions the sinking of a U-boat on the way back from Canada.
-Remembers training army officers to fly Horsa gliders.
+He describes a harrowing experience of the aircraft’s engines suddenly stopping while returning from Berlin.
+Harry speaks of aircrew superstitions: he wore his father’s ring as a lucky charm; his navigator carried a silk petticoat.
+He also remembers being caught in fog returning from an operation and managing to land thanks to FIDO.
+He recounts travelling to Canada and America, where he was trained as a pilot and talks of the sinking of a U-boat on the way back from Canada.
+Harry also remembers training army officers to fly Horsa gliders.

 Creator